Oxalates: Understanding Their Role In Inflammation

 How To Reduce Oxalate Intake, Natural Ways To Combat Oxalates

-• Reducing oxalate intake and combating the effects of oxalates naturally is important for individuals who may be prone to kidney stones or have other health concerns related to high oxalate levels.
-Here are some strategies:
+• Reducing oxalate intake and combating the effects of oxalates naturally is essential for individuals who may be prone to kidney stones or have other health concerns related to high oxalate levels.

 Increase Calcium Intake: Calcium can bind to oxalates in the intestines, reducing their absorption into the bloodstream.
 Consuming calcium-rich foods (like dairy products, leafy green vegetables, and fortified foods) with meals can help.
 However, avoid taking high-dose calcium supplements unless advised by a healthcare provider, as they can increase the risk of kidney stones.